dvgis/dc-sdk-docs/src/tools/README.md

     - `{String} type` [OverlayType](../base/#overlaytype)
     - `{Function} callback`
     - `{Object} style`
-    - `{Boolean} clampToGround`: Whether the point gets the surface coordinates, if false, it will get the current 3D coordinates of the mouse
+    - `{Boolean} clampToModel`: Whether the point gets the surface coordinates, if false, it will get the current 3D coordinates of the mouse
   - returns `this`

 - **_edit(overlay,callback,[clampToGround])_**